alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-11-23-refuting-opinion-on-shariah-dont-match-with-present-time.md

 locale: en
 category: [refutals,fatwas,riddah]
 note: false
-excerpt: "Whoever claims that overlooking these rulings leads to more well-being, or deliberately supports such claim, is considered Kafir (disbeliever)."
+summary: "Whoever claims that overlooking these rulings leads to more well-being, or deliberately supports such claim, is considered Kafir (disbeliever)."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz